International ecommerce

 Environmental consciousness, price sensitivity, and quality expectations vary by market.
 Scandinavian customers often prioritize sustainability over price.
 Price-sensitive markets may respond better to value-focused messaging.

 Research local competitors to understand how similar brands position themselves.
-Adapt your messaging to compete effectively without losing your core brand identity.
+Adapt your messaging to compete without losing your core brand identity.

 Customer Support and Reviews